Clinical Laboratory Science

 Faculty and Staff

-The faculty and staff of the Clinical Laboratory Sciences program have a diverse background in biological and chemical sciences, laboratory medicine, laboratory management, and research.
+The faculty and staff of the Clinical Laboratory Science program have a diverse background in biological and chemical sciences, laboratory medicine, laboratory management, and research.
 The faculty strive to give students the best education to become well-recognized clinical laboratory professionals.

 Ian Clift, PhD, MLS(ASCLP)CM